-1. Chemical Analysis
+a.
+Chemical Analysis

-BIOASSAY TESTS shall be provided to determine the persistence of plant damaging chemical residue and its damage potential.
-Should the bioassay tests on any samples disclose the presence of chemical activity adverse to acceptable plant growth, the material represented by those samples shall be disqualified for use as topsoil.

-SOLUBLE SALT TESTS indicating salt content in parts per million (ppm) shall be provided.
+- i.
+Bioassay Tests shall be provided to determine the persistence of plant damaging chemical residue and its damage potential.
+Should the bioassay tests on any samples disclose the presence of chemical activity adverse to acceptable plant growth, the material represented by those samples shall be disqualified for use as topsoil. - ii.
+Soluble Salt Tests indicating salt content in parts per million (ppm) shall be provided.
 If the tests disclose soluble salt concentrations in excess of 1000 ppm, the material represented by those samples shall either be disqualified for use as topsoil or a cost-effective reclamation process shall be recommended.

-PH TESTS shall be provided to measure acidity and alkalinity levels to assist in determining the availability of nutritional material in the soil and the consequent ability of plants to extract materials from the soil.

-PHOSPHORUS and POTASSIUM TESTS shall be provided to indicate the available nutrient levels in the soil.
+- iii.
+PH Tests shall be provided to measure acidity and alkalinity levels to assist in determining the availability of nutritional material in the soil and the consequent ability of plants to extract materials from the soil. - iv.
+Phosphorus and Potassium Tests shall be provided to indicate the available nutrient levels in the soil. - b.
+Mechanical Analysis - i.
+Percent sand, silt and clay shall be provided.

-2. Mechanical Analysis

-PERCENT SAND, SILT and CLAY shall be provided.
 Turf grown on different soils may respond differently to the same fertilizer.
-It is therefore important to review and understand the soil type.
+It is therefore important to review and understand the soil type. - c.
+Laboratory Recommendation

-3. Laboratory Recommendation